- Administrative calendar

 Clock Dates and Delays

 The clock date for tenure- or continuing-eligible faculty is set as July 1 of the calendar year in which the person is hired.
-For example, someone who was hired November 1, 2011 would have a clock date of July 1, 2011 while someone hired January 1, 2012 would have a clock date of July 1, 2012.
+For example, someone who was hired November 1, 2012 would have a clock date of July 1, 2012 while someone hired January 1, 2013 would have a clock date of July 1, 2013.

 When candidates are hired with substantial prior experience, an earlier mandatory review year may be established in the letter of offer.
 This situation comes up less frequently since the university policy now allows candidates who are particularly strong to go up early for tenure or continuing status.
 If the decision at the time of the early review is negative, candidates may reapply in their normal mandatory year without prejudice.

 Clock delays may be approved by the provost prior to the mandatory review year if there is a valid reason such as parental leave, illness, or other serious circumstances that had a major impact on the candidate's work.
 Candidates should not hesitate to request a delay whenever there are appropriate circumstances.
 They will be evaluated on whether they meet the same written guidelines and criteria as other candidates and will not be held to a higher standard because they had an extra year.
 Requests related to adverse professional circumstances or prestigious external commitments must be approved by the unit head and are then submitted through the dean to the provost for final approval.
 Requests related to parental leave or other personal reasons can be submitted by faculty directly to the provost.
-Once the mandatory review year is reached, the only way to stop the process is to resign and waive review.
+Once the mandatory review year is reached, i.e., July 1, 2014 if the 6-year review must take place no later than FY 2014-15, the only way to stop the process is to resign and waive review.

 Annual Reviews for Tenure- or Continuing-eligible Faculty